What are eyes?

 - limit your use of devices (computer or phone) to prevent eye strain and dryness

 - eat healthily — green leafy vegetables, fish, linseeds, and some vitamins and minerals can help prevent macular degeneration

-If you have children, have their eyes checked regularly, especially if they say they can’t see clearly.
+If you have children, you should have their eyes checked regularly.

 You can find out more about eye conditions through Vision Australia or read more about taking care of your eyes.